May 19, 2020

 Special Event Parking

 On occasion, the college will host events which may bring many visitors to campus.
 Special Event parking procedures will take place to ensure visitors as well as students and employees have a place on or near campus.
-There may be instances where the shuttle service will assist student and/or employees with getting to campus from remote locations in Montreat or Black Mountain.
+There may be instances where the shuttle service will assist students and/or employees with getting to campus from remote locations in Montreat or Black Mountain.